PostgreSqlStan/postgresqlstan.github.io/guides/install-postgres/post-install.md

 ## Create the data directory

-Create a Postgres data directory and change its user and group ownership to postgres:
+Create a data directory and change its user and group ownership to postgres:

 ```
 % sudo mkdir /usr/local/pgsql/data